samuele-andreoli/planare_oh_oh/README.md

 * `invariantTable.m`, with the data regarding the invariants in an easy to digest form,
 * `familiesPlanar.m`, with the methods to generate members of all known families,
 * `dupeq.m`, with the linear equivalence test, as implemented in [nskal/dupeq](https://github.com/nskal/dupeq/tree/main).

+## References
+<a id="1">[1]</a>
+S. Andreoli, L. Budaghyan, R.S.
+Coulter, A. Haukenes, N. Kaleyski, E. Piccione.
+"On a classification of planar functions in characteristic three". arXiv [2407.03170](https://arxiv.org/abs/2407.03170)